Identify your telescopic legs

 Telescopic legs with fork-end fittings, also available in two variants, follow the same placement principle as described above.
 However, these leg pairs are exclusively used for our outlaying frames.

-Tube lengths and insertion depth
+Tube lengths and insertion depths

 In the table you are about to download, there are two important columns to understand.
 The first column describes the total individual length of each tube that makes up a leg pair.